 None of these are our own but they have something for all of us.
 That’s why we have taken the liberty of putting them together, acknowledging the author and/or the source wherever we could.

-The pictures too are taken from various sources for spreading knowledge; this is a non- commercial blog.
+The images too, mostly postage stamps, are taken from various sources, with due acknowledgement, for spreading knowledge; this is a non-commercial blog.

-Now, why did we choose to build this website?
+Now, you may still ask, why did we choose to build this website as a repository of good stories ?
 Here are some answers, again in the words of many others:

 “Tell me a fact and I’ll learn.